Scott L. Fenstermaker

-Scott L. Fenstermaker is an American criminal defense lawyer based in New York City.
+Scott L. Fenstermaker is an American criminal defense lawyer based in New York City, known for his work on behalf of Guantanamo Bay detainees.

-In November 2022, he was charged with trespassing, assault, reckless conduct, and attempted theft.
-He moved to Maine and was suspended from the practice of law in March of 2024 for three years.

 Education

 Fenstermaker received a Bachelor of Science from the United States Air Force Academy in 1984 and a Juris Doctor from Harvard Law School in 1992.

 Legal career

-He is notable for volunteering to serve detainees at Guantanamo Bay detention camp in their attempts to access the U.S. justice system.
-According to the American Lawyer there are insufficient lawyers with experience defending death sentence cases to assist the Guantanamo detainees charged with capital offenses.
+Fenstermaker is notable for volunteering to serve detainees at Guantanamo Bay detention camp in their attempts to access the U.S. justice system.
+According to the American Lawyer magazine, there are insufficient lawyers with experience defending death sentence cases to assist the Guantanamo detainees charged with capital offenses.

 In a series of court documents Fenstermaker described difficulties meeting with, and corresponding with Guantanamo detainees.

 He described writing to, and receiving authorization to serve as the counsel for two of the fourteen "high value detainees" transferred to military custody in Guantanamo from covert detention in the CIA's network of black sites in September 2006.